This post may contain affiliate links. Click for complete disclosures.

 For the Filling:

-- Powdered Sugar - Powdered sugar is often made from sugar and corn starch.
-I personally cannot handle corn, which is why I love Wholesome Sweet powdered sugar.
+- Powdered Sugar: Powdered sugar is often made from sugar and corn starch.
+I cannot handle corn, so I love Wholesome Sweet powdered sugar.
 It's made with tapioca starch and is gluten-free.

 Making Oat Flour

-This might sound like a complicated process, but really all we are doing is taking some of those gluten-free rolled oats and pulsing them in a food processor or blender until they resemble a finer consistency.
+This might sound like a complicated process, but really, all we are doing is taking some of those gluten-free rolled oats and pulsing them in a food processor or blender until they resemble a finer consistency.
 Does it have to be perfect?
-Nope but this helps the oats cine together more, making that perfectly soft and chewy cookie texture we are looking for.
+Nope, but this helps the oats bind together more, making that perfectly soft and chewy cookie texture we are looking for.

-If you don't want to make it, you can easily buy it; just make sure that it's actually gluten-free.
+If you don't want to make it, you can easily buy it; make sure it's gluten-free.

 A Note on Baking Powder

-While this particular recipe does use gluten-free grains, I think it's important to note that not all baking powders are.
-A lot use grains like cornstarch when they are made, so if you are intolerant to that, you might have an issue.
-I like to make my own baking powder, so I know it does not contain anything.
+While this recipe uses gluten-free grains, I think it's important to note that not all baking powders are.
+Many use grains like cornstarch when made, so you might have an issue if you are intolerant.
+I like to make my baking powder, so I know it does not contain anything.
 You can, too; it's really easy with super simple ingredients.

 Ingredients: